swanux/Helen/README.md

 **Debugging and updating**

-The package will get updates automatically.
+The package will get updates automatically on Ubuntu/Debian.

+On Arch run the installation commands when there's a new release to update.

 To debug the program, open the terminal and type: